Param-Harrison/kidzode/public/courses/intermediate/weather-reporter/lesson01.md

+## Welcome to Weather Reporter! 🌦️
+Is it sunny or rainy?
+We're going to build a digital reporter that organizes weather data for cities all over the world!

 # The Data Map 🗺️

 A **Dictionary** is a way to store data in pairs: a "Key" and a "Value".
 It's like a real dictionary where you look up a word (the key) to find its definition (the value).